Sid0rr0/movie-discovery-app/README.md

 Task description can be found in [ASSIGNMENT.md](./ASSIGNMENT.md).

-Max allowed time: 4 hour.
+Max allowed time: 4 hours.